 Welcome to 3rd grade!
 This is an exciting transition year into the intermediate level, building on the strong foundation formed in the primary grades.
 Our goals are to be responsible, respectful, safe, and to live like Jesus each day.

 Each week we incorporate learning activities to develop social skills through the Boy's Town model.
 Third graders have many opportunities to develop social skills throughout the day as they partner up to practice and reinforce skills learned in language arts, math, science/health, and social studies.
-The students build confidence in sharing, as well as listening skills through monthly speeches, Poetry Day, and weekly circle share time.
+The students build confidence in sharing, as well as listening skills, through monthly speeches, Poetry Day, and weekly circle share time.

-St. Mary's is a wonderful place to grow academically, socially, especially in our Catholic faith.
+St. Mary's is a wonderful place to grow academically, socially, and especially in our Catholic faith.
 It is a joy to be able to guide the 3rd graders and watch them blossom into wonderful citizens in our community!